Ezequiel Tovar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in the league.

-- The Mets have a 4.57 team ERA that ranks 21st across all league pitching staffs.
+- The Mets' 4.69 team ERA ranks 24th across all league pitching staffs.

-- The Mets allow the fourth-most home runs in baseball (72 total, 1.4 per game).
+- The Mets give up the fourth-most home runs in baseball (73 total, 1.4 per game).

-- In his last appearance on Sunday against the Cleveland Guardians, the right-hander tossed eight innings, giving up one earned run while surrendering three hits.
+- In his most recent outing on Tuesday against the Chicago Cubs, the right-hander threw 3 2/3 innings, allowing four earned runs while surrendering six hits.

-- In four games this season, the 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.
+- The 27-year-old has amassed an ERA of 4.32, with 7.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.